 Rohde explained that they chose Guadalajara for being one of the cities with easier access and greater connectivity with the Bajio region and the highlands of Mexico, which in recent years has had "greater dynamics and growth" by the arrival of automotive and transport companies.

-Only in Jalisco the transport sector generates 82,000 jobs and activities related to this sector affect 10% of gross domestic product (GDP) of the entity, explained at the press conference Alejandro Guzman, representative of the government of Jalisco.
+Only in Jalisco the transport sector generates 82,000 jobs and activities related to this sector affect 10% of the gross domestic product (GDP) of the entity, explained at the press conference Alejandro Guzman, representative of the government of Jalisco.

 The official said that the presence of this exhibition encourages the attraction of investment not only in the transport sector but also in tourism and other business.